 - Karel first appeared in 1981

-- I have 43 facts about Karel. what would you like to know? email me and let me know how I can help.
+- Have a question about Karel not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: